KavinAravindhan/USA-Masters-Preparation-Guide/README.md

 - Degree certificate (if graduated)
 - Resume
 - Statement of Purpose (SOP)
-- 3 letters of recommendation
+- 3 letters of recommendation (LOR)
 - Valid passport
 - GRE and IELTS/TOEFL